When is the Cheapest Time to Fly to Nuremberg?

 Don't Forget Before you Fly

 Before travelling to Nuremberg, it is always a good idea to bring some euro with you.
 If you prefer to take out money on arrival, Nuremberg Airport has ATMs and a currency exchange office in the arrivals hall.
 The currency exchange is open all week with reduced hours on weekends.
-Since Germany is part of the EU, British citizens do not need a visa to go to Nuremberg.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.